The best cheap Android phones to buy in 2025

 Not easily available in the US

-The Phone 2a is Nothing's first-ever budget smartphone, and it carries the same quirky DNA as its pricier siblings.
-The transparent back panel, meticulous attention to detail, and the Glyph lights are some of the unique features that make it the best-looking phone in this segment.
+The Phone 2a is Nothing's first-ever budget smartphone, and carries the same quirky DNA as its pricier siblings.
+The fully transparent back panel, meticulous attention to detail, and the funky glyph lighting are some of the unique features that make it the best-looking phone in this segment.

-The Phone 2a has a large 5,000mAh battery with relatively quick 45W charging.
-The camera specs on paper are also quite good, and from what we tested, they perform very well compared to the other phones in its class.
+The Nothing Phone 2a has a big 5,000mAh battery with relatively fast 45W charging.
+The camera specs on paper are also quite good, and from what we tested, the dual-lens primary setup performs very well compared to the other phones in its class.

 The only catch with the Nothing Phone 2a is that you can't buy it outright in the US.
 The company doesn't have any plans (yet) to put it on open sale.
 However, you can try your luck getting it via Nothing's developer program from its website for $349.